Panasonic LX10 versus Panasonic ZS100

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the ZS100 has an electronic viewfinder (1166k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the LX10 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Panasonic LX10 and Panasonic ZS100 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic LX10 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||10.0||12.1||YES|